MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-create-edm-sit-unified-ux-schema-rule-package.md

 ---
-title: "Create EDM SIT schema and rule package new experience" f1.keywords:
+title: "Create EDM SIT using the new experience" f1.keywords:
 - NOCSH
 ms.author: chrfox